 If you’re an ambitious type but there’s nowhere to go, you can soon lose heart.
 The best workplaces are dynamic, where there’s potential for promotion or exciting sideways steps to take.

 The social side of work is a big part of the enjoyment for many people.
 Working alone, separated from other people, can be a killer, although trying to work in an open-plan office where everyone’s shouting all the time can be equally soul-destroying.

 A balance between professional and sociable often works best, and much of the time people find a natural balance on their own… when the workplace allows it.

 When you’re working shoulder to shoulder towards a common goal with a bunch of like-minded people, it can be a thrilling ride.
 The best workplaces are in a state of constant buzz.

-If you ever thought the workplace was horribly similar to school, you're not alone.
-People bring their personal baggage to work, and their antics can be enormously disruptive.
+If you ever thought the workplace was similar to a school, you’re not alone.
+People bring their baggage to work, and their antics can be enormously disruptive.

 Humans are happiest when they’re supported and appreciated, not alienated and put down.
 Just one ‘toxic’ employee can drive an entire company to desperation and change the workplace vibe beyond recognition.

 Humanity and equality

 Does your boss treat you like an equal or like a machine?
 If it’s the latter it’ll eventually chip away at your confidence, creativity and even your health.
 And if you’re in an unequal situation financially or for any other reason, you’ll find your enthusiasm waning even faster.

 If you’ve ever worked in a company where you stay late every night, you’ll know how much unnecessary pressure it puts on people.
 In Britain, we religiously work longer hours than many nations, without overtime pay, but at the same time, we’re less productive.